 |General Education Requirements (http://undergrad-catalog.buffalo.edu/policies/degree/gened.shtml).
 See notes below.|

-Applicants may complete their prerequisites at UB and then apply to the PharmD program, or they may complete their prerequisites at another accredited institution.
-All prerequisite courses must be completed with a grade equal to or greater than C- end of the summer and prior to fall matriculation within 5 years preceding admission (see http://pharmacy.buffalo.edu/files/uploads/admissions/5_Year_Policy.pdf for exceptions).
-Completion of courses during the first summer session (generally from the end of May until the end of June) is expected and must receive prior written approval by emailing email@example.com.
+Applicants complete their prerequisites at UB or another institution and then apply to the PharmD program.
+All prerequisites must be completed with a grade equal to or greater than C- within 5 years preceding admission (see website for exceptions).
+Completion of courses by the first summer session (generally from the end of May until the end of June) prior to admission is expected (email email@example.com for approval).
 UB SoPPS does not have a requirement for quarter or semester credit hour completion since credit hours vary among institutions.
 UB SoPPS does not articulate courses or evaluate transcripts.
 To find equivalent courses, please refer to UB’s online articulation system, called TAURUS (http://taurus.buffalo.edu), or refer to the course descriptions on UB’s undergraduate catalog (http://undergrad-catalog.buffalo.edu).

 NOTES ON PREREQUISITES: